mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Most CSV parsers can skip the header easily.
 You are unlikely to need that information.
 The timestamp in the header tells you the exact time when AEMO _generated_ the data, which might be useful for some niche queries.
 Skipping the footer can be harder.
 Few libraries have a `skip_footer` option.
 With some libraries you may need to read the file as text first to count the rows, then tell it to only read the first N - 1 rows.
 Alternatively you can tell it that the "comment" character is `C`, but only if that comment option only applies from the start of the line.
 I tend to parse these with Polars, in which case you can tell it that the comment _prefix_ is `C,"END OF REPORT",`.

 After stripping the header and footer, you will also need to drop the first 4 columns.
 These are metadata columns. (e.g. in this example, `DISPATCH` and `PRICE` tell you that this data is for the `DISPATCHPRICE` table.
 However most such mappings are less obvious.
 You should figure out which file goes where from the filename if you can.)
 The names of these metadata columns vary between tables.
 Note that there may be overlapping column names.
 Some tables have a name for the 2nd or 3rd column (which is metadata) which is the same as the name of another column later on (which is data).
+Some libraries struggle to cope with this.

-Here is an example of how to this with Pandas.
+Here is an example of how to read these files with Pandas.
-This is how Nemosis parses CSVs.
+This is the same approach which Nemosis uses under the hood.
 For the footer, it is parsed as an incomplete data row, with mostly `NaN`s, and then that last row dropped _after_ reading.
 Since the footer is 3 columns, and we drop the first 4 columns anyway because they are metadata columns, this works.